PingoLeon/PingoLeon-Yolo-Road/README.md

 * I first ran tests on the nano model, which is the most lightweight but has only 2.6M parameters, and thus making a lot of errors after the training.
 * I then went on the small model, which provided greater accuracy while still making a good amount of errors in the recognition.
 * I tried to run the medium model on 100 epochs, but it took a huge amount of time.
-However, having 20.1M parameters hugely improbed the accuracy.
+However, having 20.1M parameters hugely improved the accuracy.

 The choice has been made to make the dataset in 2 versions, one original and one grayscaled version.
 The detection on a a grayscale basis has a greater accuracy on the color one since the model doesn't have to deal with 3 RGB channels, hence improving the detection of forms, like specific logos on signs or numbers.